 - Examples of how we quote:

-I learned that courage was not the absence of fear, but the triumph over it.
+This is also fine (and must be used if introducing a blockquote): Mandela said: I learned that courage was not the absence of fear, but the triumph over it.

 "I learned that courage was not the absence of fear, but the triumph over it," said Mandela.
 (Note the comma comes before the closing quotation mark.)